-5. SECTION 7 - REPORTING, is deleted in its entirety and replaced with the following: SECTION 7 - REPORTING.
-Awardee will: 7.1 Complete and submit an electronic Weekly Progress Report every Friday by noon.
+SECTION 7 - REPORTING.
+Awardee will: Complete and submit an electronic Weekly Progress Report every Friday by noon.
 The report must detail the progress of each program participant receiving housing and supportive services pursuant to this Agreement.
 7.2 Complete and submit a Continuum of Care Annual Progress Report in HMIS for each fiscal year.
 The report must submitted no later than July 15 of each year.
 Any other provisions of the Contract not expressly modified in this Amendment will remain in effect and be binding on the parties.

-IN WITNESS WHEREOF, the parties do hereby affix their signatures and do hereby agree to carry out the terms of this Amendment and of the original Contract cited herein:
+IN WITNESS WHEREOF, the parties do hereby affix their signatures and do hereby agree to carry out the terms of this Amendment and of the original Contract cited herein: PIMA COUNTY: AWARDEE: Chairman, Pima County Board of Supervisors Authorized Signature DIUGLAS TOLLERUD Date: Printed Name & Title Date: \$ 15.18 ATTEST: Clerk of the Board Date APPROVED AS TO CONTENT: Director, Employment & Training APPROVED AS TO FORM:

-PIMA COUNTY: